syncthing/foundation/README.md

 > foundation can provide grants on its own initiative, or by application
 > according to the rules put forth by the board.

-This is quite general, and in practice it means the foundation pays for the infrastructure required to run Syncthing (like this website, discovery servers, build servers, and so on), but is open to providing grants for specific projects that further the cause.
+This purpose is quite general; in practice, it means the foundation pays for the infrastructure required to run Syncthing (like this website, discovery servers, build servers, and so on), but is open to providing grants for specific projects that further the cause.